-While not yet as popular as in Germany or other European countries, warranty and indemnity (W&I) insurance is on the increase, primarily in larger transactions, specifically if the sellers are private individuals or private equity.

-In real estate-related transactions, W&I insurance has become standard.
+While not yet as popular in Germany or other European countries, warranty and indemnity (W+I) insurance is on the increase also on larger transactions specifically if the sellers are private individuals or private equity.
+In real estate-related transactions, W+I insurance has become standard.
 Buyers typically take up the insurance.

-In auction processes, especially in the private equity and the real estate transaction context, sellers may pre-discuss and arrange for insurance with a broker and W&I insurers.
-Process implications specifically in respect of timing and limited coverage regarding certain risks may speak against W&I insurance in specific transaction settings.
+In auction processes, again especially in the private equity and in the real estate transaction context, sellers may already pre-discuss and arrange for insurance with a broker and W&I insurers.
+Process implications specifically as to timing and limited coverage as to certain risks may speak against W+I insurance in specific transaction settings.